fabriziopetrellese/CameraPicker/README.md

     }
 }
 ```
-Right now the app will just dismiss the camera and go back to the main screen, so, in order to avoid this, you will have to follow the next 2 steps:
+Right now, when you are going to take a photo, the app will just dismiss the camera and go back to the main screen, without saving the photo, so, in order to avoid this, you will have to follow the next 2 steps:
 * 1: Go back to CameraPicker.swift, and declare these 2 var:
 ```
 @Binding var selectedImage: UIImage